Emi-Lize/Extension-of-Brick-Destroyer-Game/README.md

   - impact to hitBall in Player
   - makeLevels to setUpLevels in Wall
 - JavaDocs were created to provide information on the methods and classes
-- Super classes were created such as MenuDesign and MidGameDesign to promote encapsulation
+- Super classes were created to promote encapsulation
+  - MenuDesign
+  - MidGameDesign
 - Removed redundant variables and methods

 ## Extension